guard/listen/README.md

 * Detects file modification, addition and removal.
 * Allows supplying regexp-patterns to ignore paths for better results.
 * File content checksum comparison for modifications made under the same second (OS X only).
-* Tested on MRI Ruby environments (1.9+ only) via [Travis CI](https://travis-ci.org/guard/listen), JRuby and Rubinius should work with polling.
+* Tested on MRI Ruby environments (1.9+ only) via [Travis CI](https://travis-ci.org/guard/listen),

+Please note that:
+- Specs suite on JRuby and Rubinius aren't reliable on Travis CI, but should work.
-Please note that Windows and *BSD adapter aren't continuously and automaticaly tested.
+- Windows and *BSD adapter aren't continuously and automaticaly tested.

 ## Pending features